sho9000/syn-round/README.md

 Here I made my background color very transparent to get a more glassy look.
 <br />You can edit your background color in theme-wpf.json in your bin folder.
 <br />my round_options: *blur: true, rounding: true, small: false*
+<br /> Warning: enabling blur will make your window lag bit while dragging. this is due to the windows api having an unoptimized blur method
 ![](https://cdn.discordapp.com/attachments/876284350499540995/985088957085794344/unknown.png)

 Here I have a slightly darker and less transparent background color